 7. Site Isolation for Security

 This flag isolates webpages into separate processes for improved security and stability against malicious websites that try to exploit vulnerabilities in one tab by attacking another open tab or window in the same browser instance.
 Site isolation has been a part of Chrome’s security architecture since the browser’s launch in 2008, but it was not enabled by default until the release of Chrome 63 in October 2017.
-Since then, Google has continued to refine and improve the feature, with the goal of making it an integral part of Chrome’s security model.
+Since then, Google has continued to refine and improve the feature to make it an integral part of Chrome’s security model.

 URL: chrome://flags/#site-isolation-trial-opt-out